zotonic/zotonic/doc/cookbook/justenough-postgres.rst

 Assumptions
 -----------

-These commands have been tested on Debian Squeeze and Ubuntu 11.04.
+These commands have been tested on Ubuntu 16.04.

 Familiarity with SQL and relational databases advised.